 - Time-Saver – Consumers can buy or sell the product at any instance of time as its available 24×7.

-- Low Cost – E-commerce avoids the expense of maintaining stores or warehouses for the products.
+- Low Cost – E-commerce avoids the expense of maintaining stores or warehouses for products.

 - Wide availability – E-commerce helps the brands and customers’ products to a wide range of people across various regions and borders.

-- Convenience – All the purchases and sales can be made from the comfort sitting home or working place.
+- Convenience – All purchases and sales can be made from the comfort of sitting at home or working place.

-- Information – Customers can find relevant information about the products and services from the comfort of home or working place.
+- Information – Customers can find relevant information about the products and services from the comfort of their homes or working place.

 - Personalized Recommendations – With the help of data analytics e-commerce sites track this information to show the product desired to your needs.

-- Physical Unavailability – Customer is not able to touch or see the product in e-commerce which can lead to customer dissatisfaction on receiving the different product from what is expected.
+- Physical Unavailability – The customer is not able to touch or see the product in e-commerce which can lead to customer dissatisfaction on receiving a different product from what is expected.

 - Wait time – If the customer likes a product or service then there is a certain wait time in which the online retailer packs and ships the product to desired customer location.

 - Security – One of the biggest threats to online businesses is the security concern.
-Hackers can easily replicate a website and can access the data of credit card or debit cards used by the customers to order on these fake websites.
+Hackers can easily replicate a website and can access the data of credit cards or debit cards used by customers to order on these fake websites.